 Step 2: Concluding the Loan Application

-Once the loan options look promising for your business, next step is to conclude your loan application by planning and understanding your business’s financial goals to make the small business loan underwriting process serene.
+Once the loan options look promising for your business, the next step is to conclude your loan application by planning and understanding your business’s financial goals to make the small business loan underwriting process serene.
 Fill your loan application by providing your credentials such as credit history, time in business, and annual revenue.

 Step 3: Compiling Important Documentation

 Compiling your important documentation is your next step in the loan underwriting process.
 The requirement of these documents will vary from lender to lender as well as the loan product you’re applying to secure.
-In case of alternative lenders, your application is presented to different potential lenders who will require different documents for their loan underwriting process, based on the loan type they offer.
+In the case of alternative lenders, your application is presented to different potential lenders who will require different documents for their loan underwriting process, based on the loan type they offer.

 The best thing about working with alternative lenders is the least requirement of paperwork in order to secure financing.
-Moreover, underwriting process for many alternative lenders only require access to the accounting software to get the needed information.
+Moreover, the underwriting process for many alternative lenders only requires access to the accounting software to get the needed information.
 Here is the list of documents you have to provide for different loan products:

 - For Short-Term Loans – Your driver’s license copy, voided business check, ownership proof, credit history, three months of business bank statements and personal tax returns.